yeyehandsome1984/Cryptosite/README.md

 # Strategy
 ## Identifying External Users
-With the primary purpose mentioned above, the website's primary users should be Fitness/Gym enthusiast across all ages.
+With the primary purpose mentioned above, the website's primary users should be Crypto investors/traders enthusiast.

 ## Identifying External Users' Goals
 The users' goal here is to get the neccessary information they want to make a decision.